Kegerator Foams Too Much: Quick Fixes for the Perfect Pour

 The Art of Pouring Draft Beer

 Proper pouring technique is critical in minimizing foam.
-Starting with the draft faucet, one should hold the glass at a 45-degree angle, not allowing the spout to touch the beer or the glass.
+Starting with the beer faucet, one should hold the glass at a 45-degree angle, not allowing the spout to touch the beer or the glass.
 Begin the pour with the faucet fully opened to avoid a turbulent flow of clear beer, which creates foam.
 Halfway through, slowly tilt the glass upright and finish pouring down the middle to get just the right amount of foam.

 Glassware Impact on Foam